yetanotherco/aligned_layer/docs/guides/2_integration_aligned_into_your_application.md

 You can find an example of the full flow of using Aligned in your app in the [ZKQuiz example](../../examples/zkquiz).

-This example shows a sample app that generates an SP1 proof that a user knows the answers to a quiz, then submits the proof to Aligned for verification.
+This example shows a sample app that generates an SP1 proof that a user knows the answers to a quiz and then submits the proof to Aligned for verification.
 Finally, it includes a smart contract that verifies that a proof was verified in Aligned and mints an NFT.

 ## 1. Generate your ZK Proof